niik/RxSpy/Readme.md

  - By double-clicking on an observable in the app you get a visual graph rendering of that observable, all of its ancestors and descendants.
 The graph is live-updating and
  - If you tack on ```.SpyTag("Foo")``` to one of the observables in your app that tag will show in the UI.
 Making it easy to locate the observable in the app.

-## Planned

- - Support for connectable observables
- - Support for some of the more non-standard operators like ```Chunkify``` (which blocks and returns an IEnumerable)
- - Support arguments of ```IObservable<IObservable<T>>``` (Concat)
- - Capture more details around selectors
-   - Observable.Timer should capture the arguments and the UI should show something like ```Timer (Immediate, 1s)``` instead of just ```Timer```.
- - I would like to make it possible for libraries like ReactiveUI to signal that a series of observables should be grouped together.
-The ```WhenAny``` method in ReactiveUI for example should be considered an operator and should show up as a single node instead of the graph of observables stringed together to create it.
-   - My current plan for this is to use  the ```System.ComponentModel.CategoryAttribute``` so that libraries don't have to take a dependency on RxSpy. ```WhenAny``` would then be decorated with ```[Category("RxSpy.Operator")]``` or something to that effect.
- - Breakpoints
-   - It should be possible to select a node and trigger a breakpoint in the app when it produces a value, completes or signals an error.
- - ```RxSpy.Server``` currently has a dependency on ```Microsoft.Tpl.DataFlow```, that's gonna go away once I get time to rewrite the pub/sub stuff without using Rx (ugh).